converged-computing/operator-experiments/lammps/README.md

 operator-system   operator-controller-manager-56b5bcf9fd-m8wg4               2/2     Running   0          73s
 ```

+## Create Flux Operator namespace

 Make your namespace for the flux-operator custom resource definition (CRD):

 ```bash
 $ kubectl create namespace flux-operator
 ```

+## Create the Lammps Job

 Now let's apply the custom resource definition to create the lammps mini cluster!
+Here we are back in the repository with this README.md (and not in the root of the
+Flux Operator).
+Importantly, we have set `localDeploy` to false because we need to create volume
+claims and not local host mounts for shared resources.

 ```bash
 $ kubectl apply -f minicluster-lammps.yaml